McSweeney's Quarterly Concern

 There are presently no open calls for submissions.

 Thank you for your interest in submitting to Timothy McSweeney’s Quarterly Concern!
-We gladly consider unsolicited works, but because we are a very small organization with an even smaller editorial department, it often takes us a long time to respond to our submitters.
+We gladly consider unsolicited works.
+Because we are a very small organization with an even smaller editorial department, it often takes us a long time to respond to our submitters, and we can only review one story per author at a time.
 We appreciate your patience with us as we work on getting to your piece.

 Is up to you.

 Please keep yours brief, though we do like to hear from people who read and like the magazine.
 We’re not concerned about writing degrees or past publications, though, so don’t be daunted if you don’t have an MFA or much in the way of previously published work.

 Should not be submitted here.

 It’s better if you don’t use colors or Fun Fonts or strange formatting.

 Should be on your submission—not just on the cover letter.
 Please include your name, mailing address, phone number, and email address.